Book of the Secret Supper: Creation

-The book begins with the story of the opposing forces of God, the Invisible Father and creator of good, and Satan, the creator of evil.
+The book begins with the story of the opposing cosmic forces: God, the Invisible Father and creator of good, and Satan, the creator of evil.
 The book exhibits a mitigated dualism by stating that Satan was a former angel of God before falling, shining white before his fall and burning red after.

 Jesus tells John how Satan took over the semi-created world, descending from the third heaven and recruiting angels to join him “according to the plan of the Governor Most High.”
 Satan brought forth all living things, plants, animals, fish and birds, then created man and woman from clay in order to serve him, animating the man with an angel from the second heaven and the woman with an angel from the first heaven.
 The angels were distressed at having to inhabit material forms.
 Satan encouraged them to sin, but they did not know how, so Satan filled the woman with a longing for sin, then created a serpent from his spittle, inhabited it and seduced her with its tail.
 He then filled Adam with lust for debauchery with the result that all their children were offspring of the devil and of the serpent.